lateralblast/bam/README.md

 This is Ansible module is designed to be generic and extensible.
 Other platforms can be relatively easily added if needed, for example ILOMs, ILOs etc.

-I'll probably add support for Intel IME/AMT via web calls like I've done here:
+I'll added support for Intel IME/AMT via web calls like I've done here:

 https://github.com/lateralblast/goat